-Guru Purnima is dedicated to the great teachers and mentors who build up our future.
-Guru or a teacher is someone who acts like a guide in our lives directing us to the right path for our betterment.
-Therefore, it is a fine way of paying the homage to them through the day of Guru Purnima.
+Guru Purnima in 2020 is dedicated to the great teachers and mentors who build up our future.
+Guru or a teacher is someone who acts like a guide in our lives directing us towards the right path for our betterment.
+Therefore, it is a fine way of paying homage to them through the day of Guru Purnima.

-According to Hindu Vedic evidences, Guru Purnima is celebrated on the birth of Ved Vyas.
+According to Hindu Vedic scriptures, Guru Purnima commemorates the birth of Ved Vyas.
 Ved Vyas is referred as one of the greatest Gurus in Indian Philosophy.
-He symbolizes the Guru-Shishya (teacher-student) tradition.
+He symbolizes the Guru-Shishya (teacher-student) relationship.
 It is also believed that he completed the Brahma Sutras on the day of Guru Purnima.

 All of you have had teachers.
 Some of them were great while some of them even greater.
-It's the time to pay gratitude to them on Guru Purnima in 2016.
+It's time to pay gratitude to them on Guru Purnima in 2020 by offering them Guru Purnima wishes and organizing something special as a token of gesture.
 Let’s take a look at some of the legends of Guru Purnima that would give you a better understanding of the Guru-Shishya tradition.

 Since Guru Purnima is not only limited to Hindus, the festival has a number of legends associated with it.
 Let’s take a look at them:

 Gautama Buddha was born as Siddhartha Gautama.
-He sacrificed all the worldly pleasures in the search of enlightenment.
+He sacrificed all worldly pleasures in search of enlightenment.
 He delivered his first speech at Sarnath, a month later after attaining enlightenment at Bodhgaya.

 Soon, the Sanghas grew in number.
 They went to multiple directions of the world to propagate the teachings of enlightenment.
 Later on, this process came to be known as Buddhism.